Internal Deadline: January 29, 2014

 Liaison: Matt Pearson

 The committee, working with the registrar and director of financial aid, sends a notice to those students who meet the eligibility requirements.
-Selected students should pick up an internal application from Michelle Johnson
+Prospective applicants may request an internal application by completing this online form.